Milwaukee WI

 The Empire Builder

-The origins of Amtrak’s most northerly route go back to 1929 and at times follows the historic path forged by Lewis and Clark.
-It crosses majestic wilderness as it makes its way through towering mountain ranges,dense forests of fir, steep valleys, thundering rivers and vast prairies.
+The origins of Amtrak’s most northerly route go back to 1929 and at times, follow the historic path forged by Lewis and Clark.
+It crosses majestic wilderness as it makes its way through towering mountain ranges, dense forests of fir, steep valleys, thundering rivers and vast prairies.
 I begin our journey in the crossroads of the country, Chicago.
-Travelling by bus from Toronto I try to give myself a few hours before boarding the train to do a little exploring.
-On my last trip I arrived at Union Stn. around 7 a.m. and my train didn’t leave until 3 p.m. so I checked my bags which you can do for a reasonable $10/day, sure beats lugging your luggage around the city.
-Once that was all settled I took a stroll to Grants Park, a 30 minute walk.
-It’s a beautiful park with an ornate entrance that hold majestic statues of Native-Americans.
-At the opposite end of the park is a huge fountain, from there you get a stunning view of Lake Michigan.
-Heading back to the station at Adams St. and South Michigan Ave. you can see the sign that marks the beginning of Rte.
-66. On another of our train routes, the South West Chief, we will actually follow the historic Rte.
+Travelling by bus from Toronto, I try to give myself a few hours before boarding the train to do a little exploring.
+On my last trip, I arrived at Union Stn around 7 a.m., and my train didn’t leave until 3 p.m., so I checked my bags, which you can do for a reasonable $10/day, which sure beats lugging your luggage around the city.
+Once that was all settled, I took a stroll to Grant Park, a 30-minute walk.
+My partner had advised me to steer clear of the downtown area as she had seen on the news that a large ICE protest was scheduled for that day.
+Promising to behave myself, I started off for the park, and of course, I walked right into the middle of the protest.
+There were several thousand people there with signs of every size, shape, and saying, most of them pretty straightforward in what they thought of ICE and the President.
+I walked through the crowd and was given a pre-printed placard, which is proudly hanging in my souvenir hutch.
+On into the park, which is just beautiful with an ornate entrance that holds majestic statues of Native Americans on horseback with their arrows aimed at an imaginary buffalo or foe.
+At the opposite end of the park is a huge fountain; from there, you get a stunning view of Lake Michigan.
+Heading back to the station at Adams St. and South Michigan Ave., you can see the highway sign that marks the beginning of Rte.
+66, the end of which is at the Santa Monica Pier, some 2,448 miles away.
+On another of our train routes, the South West Chief, we will actually follow the historic Rte.
 66 at times.
-Now I’m ready to board what will be a 46-hour journey.
-One last thing before we pull out, though, I advise you to take a good look at this station’s stunning architecture.
-With its marble floors and walls, Corinthian columns, grand staircase and opulent fixtures, it’s one of the several stations along the Amtrak routes that would be easily mistaken for a museum rather than a train station.
+Chicago was a huge surprise the first time I got the chance to wander its streets which have many architecturally beautiful buildings.
+Buildings such as the Harold Washington Library, with its facade of granite and brick with seven large, painted aluminium acroteria ornamenting the roof.
+Several are of owls, and several are of seed pods, which represent the natural bounty of the Midwest.
+On the north, east, and south sides of the building are 5-story-high arched windows.
+An impressive building to say the least.
+Another architectural marvel is the Board of Trade Building, a 44-story Art Deco skyscraper.
+It has an aluminium three-story Art Deco statue of Ceres, the Roman Goddess of Agriculture, that caps the building.